Course Outline

 Format:

 A 2 hour exam consisting of multiple choice and short answer questions.
-This examination will take place during the Semester 2 Final Examination Period
+Knowledge of the skills taught will be assessed in the final exam including training and development for diverse populations.
+This examination will take place during the Trimester 2 Final Examination Period.

 Criteria: